top of page

 Following the Chemical Breadcrumbs: How Isotopes Help Us Track Migration

 Ever wondered how a salmon remembers its way home?
 Or how scientists can tell where a mammoth wandered thousands of years ago—without needing a GPS collar the size of a small car?
+Welcome to the world of migration from isotopes, where atoms become storytellers.

-This week at Atomic Ecology I have been preparing lectures for my new online course took a dive into how isotopic chemistry can trace the movement of animals, from salmon in Scottish loughs to monarch butterflies fluttering across North America—and yes, even woolly mammoths on ancient tundras.
+This week at Atomic Ecology, I have been preparing lectures for my new online course.
+I took a deep dive into how isotopic chemistry can trace the movement of animals, from salmon in Scottish loughs to monarch butterflies fluttering across North America—and yes, even woolly mammoths on ancient tundras.
+It’s one of my favourite topics to teach because it combines detective work, chemistry, and ecology with just a dash of magic (the science kind, of course).

 Isoscapes: Maps Made of Atoms

 Before we can track anything, we need a map—and not the kind you fold awkwardly in the wind.
 An isoscape is a landscape built from stable isotope ratios (like δ¹³C, δ¹⁵N, or δ²H).
 Because these values vary predictably across geography—say, between the coast and inland areas, or between C₃ and C₄ plants—we can use them to figure out where an animal has been feeding or living.
+Think of it like Google Maps for chemistry.

 By comparing patterns of stable isotope ratios in whale baleen to dynamic marine isoscapes such as this one developed by Sarah Magozzi and colleagues it is possible to recreate likely migration routes taken by the oceanic titans!
 My upcoming course will teach you how to do this, and a whole lot more!